waitai/cwm-json-schema-validator/README.md

 #### Adapter and Worker

-Open CWM in browser, in *Admin* tab, go to *Adapters*, upload the adapter file that was just created in the previous step folder by clicking *Add Adapter* and selecting it from its installed folder under out.
+Open CWM in browser, in *Admin* tab, go to *Adapters*, upload the adapter file that was just created in the previous step by clicking *Add Adapter* and selecting it from its installed folder under out.
-Check *Create Worker* box to automatically create worker for installed adapter.
+Check the *Create Worker* box to automatically create a worker for the installed adapter.

 <img src='images/screenshots/add-cwm-adapter.png'>

 ### Workflow Definition
-Workflows are defined using a standardized *Domain Specific Language* based on the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification/blob/main/examples/README.md), enabling workflow designers to express complex business processes, dependencies, and decision logic in a unified and readable format.
+Workflows are defined using a standardized *Domain Specific Language* based on the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification/blob/main/README.md), enabling workflow designers to express complex business processes, dependencies, and decision logic in a unified and readable format.

+### JSON Schema Validation Workflow

+The [JSON Schema Validation workflow](./workflow/JSON-Schema-Validation.sw.json) starts with an inject state with a static JSON schema to be used for validating the JSON input data being passed to the workflow.
+It then transitions to validating that the provided JSON input is an array.
+Next, it makes a function call into the JSON Schema Validation adapter to validate the passed in JSON input data against the static JSON schema embedded in the workflow.

-### Run Workfow
+### Run the Workfow

 Install the JSON Schema Validation workflow by navigating to the Workflows tab in CWM UI: